sagemath/trac_to_gh/Issue 4824.md

 # Issue 4824: speed up conversion of matrices from sage to pari

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4824

 Original creator: was